 - Disruption of orgasms

-- Hormone issues: Long term alcohol abuse affects the liver, which can affect hormone levels.
-Disruption of testosterone can result in lowered sex drive
+- Hormone issues: Long-term alcohol use disorder affects the liver, which can affect hormone levels.
+Disruption of testosterone can result in a lowered sex drive

 Long-term alcohol abuse and addiction can damage the nervous system.
 Nervous system impairment can result in the inability to get or maintain an erection, sometimes permanently.
 Permanent nerve damage can cause erectile dysfunction even in the absence of alcohol.